learnk8s/learnk8s.io/src/custom-authentication/content.md

 _The first statement above sets the request parameters._

-The crucial part here is the _filter_ argument — it defines what the request should "search for".
+The crucial part here is the _search filter_ argument — it defines what the request should "search for".

 The above filter searches for an entry with an `objectClass` of `inetOrgPerson`, a `cn` (_common name_) equalling the provided username, and a `userPassword` equalling the provided password.

 _The second statement executes the request._

-If the request returns an entry, then the provided username and password are obviously valid and belong to the user whose entry is returned — if the request returns no entry, it means that the username and password are invalid.
+If the request returns an entry, then the provided username and password are valid and belong to the user whose entry is returned — if the response is empty, it means that the username and password are invalid.

 The following code inspects the return value of the LDAP Search request and constructs the return value of the `ldapSearch` function: